suryapranav/school-notes/README.md

 More stuff is always being added, and it is appreciated if you can commit more notes to the repo!

+Clone the repository and open the school-notes folder as a vault using obsidian to view everything- like the embedded images, PDFs, etc. (Otherwise, look into the "Repository management stuff" folder for the raw files.)

 Happy preparing!

 Surya.